Departments & Organizations

 - alopecia areata

-- pemphigus vulgaris, bullous pemphigoid, and other autoimmune blistering diseases
+- pemphigus vulgaris, bullous pemphigoid, mucous membrane pemphigoid, and other autoimmune blistering diseases

 - morphea, systemic sclerosis (scleroderma)